(reading time: 1 hour, 26 minutes)

 “Quiet!
 Quiet everyone!
 I hear something!”

 They hushed each other and listened, some pressing their ears to the ice itself.
 There was a sound growing along with Bobat.
 It had no consistent shape to it, but it had weight.
 The sound surged, flowed, and tumbled.
 Bobat was close now, just fifteen foams away, with an outstretched hand.
 He asked for help; he wanted someone to grab his hand as soon as they were able and pull him away.
 What scared him so?
 The sound swelled.
-A few of the crew stepped back.
-The sound surrounded them.
+A few of the crew stepped back, surrounded by it.
 Water.
 There was nothing beyond the crater but the sea itself.
 Had that turned against them too?
 No, the ocean was simply in the way.
 It was plowed through, tossed aside like the airiest soil of the Reflecting Path.

 “Run!”
 Dawn screamed.
 Many of the bonepickers reacted immediately, flinging themselves backward with unnatural speed, but the fleshed folk were slower.
 They’d barely turned their heads away from Bobat when the entire crater shook.
 The lake at the center turned into a splashing tumult.
 The wall cracked, slicing the image of Bobat in half.
-The crack splintered outward like a wegger web before exploding the physician into eleven pieces that sailed through the air as boulders of ice.
+The crack splintered outward like a wegger web before exploding the physician into eleven pieces that sailed through the air as rubble.

 The rest of the wall collapsed as a great spear penetrated, tipped with the harsh blue light of the divine droplet.
 The wall of the crater became five chunks of ice falling across each other.
 Weighty Qliomatrok pushed her way through, her blubber greater than any individual chunk.
 The narwhorl’s massive head hammered down on the ice, pulling her body forward, bringing a wave of the frigid Snyre with her.
 The monster wriggled until her horn dipped in and out of the central lake, her whole body now curled across the side of the crater.